Caledonian Canal 01463 725500

 The “Canal” spans a distance of nearly 60 miles but is, in fact a series of canals joining three large inland fresh water lochs and one small one: Loch Dochfour, Loch Ness, Loch Oich and Loch Lochy.
 The topography was formed in the ice ages when the ice cap scoured out the weakness caused by the Great Glen Fault (which still occasionally causes minor quakes); the highest point is Loc Oich which is 106 feet above sea level so from Inverness to there you lock up and from there on you are locking down.
 From the point of view of buoyage the stream is deemed to flood North for the whole canal (although there is little, if no, stream at all) so the red buoys are on the North side and the greens, the South side of any buoyed channel.

 There are places you can anchor along the edges of the lochs and some pontoons at places along the canals.
 All the locks have waiting pontoons where you can stay overnight before continuing through the lock the next day.
 Be warned; the hours of operation for all the locks and bridges are from 0800 to 1800 in the summer, 0830 to 1730 Spring and Autumn and Mon to Fri 0900 to 1600 in the winter.
 In addition the Sea Locks only operate 4 hours either side of HW.
-There is a waiting pontoon at the Corpach Sea Lock but that can get fairly crowded; at the Clachnaharry end there is no pontoon to wait on and the entrance is piled in a way that is unsuitable for yachts.
-If you arrive outside the operating hours at the North end there is obviously Inverness Marina or you could find somewhere to anchor in the Beauly Firth (fairly impracticable due to the currents) and at the South end if there is no room on the pontoon you can anchor on the other side by the islands.
+At the Clachnaharry end there is no pontoon to wait on and the entrance is piled in a way that is unsuitable for yachts.
+If you arrive outside the operating hours at the North end there is obviously Inverness Marina or you could find somewhere to anchor in the Beauly Firth (fairly impracticable due to the currents).

 The "Approach" section now describes the passage from Inverness to Fort William; we have photographs of every lock and bridge on the passage which are laid out in the sequence you encounter them.
 (We suggest you right click on our gallery and open it in a new window - saves clicking back and forwards!)